AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Gérer votre formule {#manage-plan}

 À tout moment, si votre plan de réchauffement des adresses IP ne fonctionne pas comme prévu, vous pouvez prendre les mesures ci-dessous.

 ### Fractionner une phase {#split-phase}

-Si vous souhaitez ajouter une nouvelle phase à partir d’une exécution spécifique, sélectionnez la **[!UICONTROL Option Partager sur une nouvelle phase]** à partir de l’icône de trois points.
+Si vous souhaitez ajouter une nouvelle phase à partir d’une exécution spécifique, sélectionnez la **[!UICONTROL Option Partager sur une nouvelle phase]** à partir de l’icône Autres actions .

 ![](assets/ip-warmup-plan-run-split-run.png)